How to create a landing page that really converts?

 Your title and subtitle must correspond precisely to what the user is looking for.
 If your landing page is linked to an advertisement or newsletter, the content of the page must reflect the promise made beforehand, without creating any dissonance.
 The stronger the continuity, the more natural the conversion.

-Write a clear and focused value proposition
+Write a clear and targeted value proposition

 Structure the page to guide the eye